 Trees enhance our Town with natural beauty and provide benefits to our neighborhoods by reducing air pollution; filtering dust; reducing noise; providing cooling shade; preventing soil erosion; improving surface drainage; and minimizing flooding.
 It is for these reasons that the Town of Mount Pleasant promotes the protection of existing trees and for the replacement and planting of new trees.

-Changes to the Building Permit and Stormwater and Tree Preservation Applications slated for March 1st.
+Building Permit and Stormwater & Tree Preservation Combined

-Beginning March 1, 2020, applicants will no longer need to separately apply for a Stormwater and Tree Preservation Permit in addition to a building permit--the two applications are being combined into one submittal.
+Applicants no longer need to separately apply for a Stormwater and Tree Preservation Permit in addition to a building permit--the two applications are now combined into one submittal.
 This will mean that the same site plan is being reviewed for compliance with stormwater, tree preservation, and building code requirements.
-This will streamline the process and provide better efficiency for the applicant.
+This streamlines the process and provides better efficiency for the applicant.
 A Stormwater and Tree Preservation permit will still be issued separate from the building permit to allow preparation of the lot prior to starting construction.

-For more information or questions, please contact Christina Springston, Development Services Coordinator at email@example.com or by calling 843-884-5184.
+For more information or questions, please email Christina Springston, Development Services Coordinator or call at 843-884-5184.

 HOW CAN WE HELP?